Murder!: Production

 The film was made by British International Pictures.
 It was originally to be released under the same title as the novel, Enter Sir John, but this was changed to the simpler Murder! during shooting.
 A number of changes were made from the book, including altering the names of the two principal characters.
 The portrayal of the character Sir John Mernier was loosely based on that of the actor Gerald du Maurier, who was a friend of Hitchcock.
-Hitchcock later adapted three novels written by du Maurier's daughter Daphne du Maurier: Jamaica Inn (1939), Rebecca (1940) and The Birds (1963).
+Hitchcock later adapted two novels and one short story written by du Maurier's daughter Daphne du Maurier: Jamaica Inn (1939), Rebecca (1940) and The Birds (1963).
 Hitchcock makes his cameo appearance in the film as a man walking past the murder victim's house.

 The film's sets were designed by the art director John Mead.

 The German language version of the film, Mary (1931), was shot simultaneously on the same set with German-speaking actors.
 Miles Mander reprised his role as Gordon Druce in Mary, though the character's name was changed to Gordon Moore.

 Music

 In addition to the original music composed by John Reynders, the film uses the opening of Richard Wagner's Tristan und Isolde prelude in a radio broadcast Sir John is listening to during the shaving scene.

 For the filming, an orchestra played the music live on the set.
-Hitchcock described the filming of this scene to François Truffaut in the book-length interview Hitchcock/Truffaut (New York: Simon & Schuster, 1967).
+Hitchcock described the filming of this scene to François Truffaut in the book-length interview Hitchcock/Truffaut.
 In the early days of sound film, there was no way to post-dub sound, so Hitchcock had Herbert Marshall's voice recorded on a phonograph record, which was played back during the filming of the scene, while the orchestra played the "radio" music live.

-Copyright and home video status
+Copyright status and home media

-Murder!, like all of Hitchcock's other British films, is copyrighted worldwide but has been heavily bootlegged on home video.
+Murder! is copyrighted worldwide but has been heavily bootlegged on home video.
 Despite this, various licensed, restored releases have appeared on DVD, Blu-ray and video on demand services from Optimum in the UK, Lionsgate and Kino Lorber in the US, and others.